andycranston/uruler/README.md

 + Use a box drawing function that allows thickness to also be specified
 + Have a better way for the character bitmaps of the digits 1 through 6 to be represented
-+ Add useful some comments - please!
++ Add some comments!

 ## Please send me photos of your `uruler` creations

-Please send me photos:
+Finally please send me photos of your `uruler` creations to:

     andy [ at ] cranstonhub [ dot ] com

-of your `uruler` creations.

 ---------------------------------------